electron/electron/docs/api/web-frame.md

 ### `webFrame.routingId`

-A unique frame id in the current renderer process.
+An `Integer` representing the unique frame id in the current renderer process.
 Distinct WebFrame instances that refer to the same underlying frame will have the same `routingId`.